Blog

 - Storage: Only this mathematical code is stored.
 Even if a hacker stole the data, they couldn’t turn the code back into an image of finger.

 - When choosing a reader for a client in Pakistan, you have to balance Durability with Security.
-For a government project, you’d want a Capacitive (TC710) or FBI-certified Optical reader to prevent “spoofing” (fake fingers).
-For a simple office attendance system, a standard Optical (HID DigitalPersona) is usually sufficient.
+For a government project.